gaelgoth/citron-appimage-builder/readme.md

    git clone https://github.com/azazelv5/citron-appimage-builder.git
    cd citron-appimage-builder
    ```
+   Alternatively, you can download the repository as a zip file and extract it.

 2. Run the batch script:
    ```sh
    start_build_windows_wsl.bat
    ```

+3. Ensure an active internet connection for downloading dependencies.
+The script will prompt you about disk space cleanup after the build.

-3. The Citron AppImage will be created in the current directory.
+4. The Citron AppImage file will be created in the current directory.

 ### Examples